Last Updated On:

 8. Automate Your Email Delivery

-Finally, email automation can further solidify your email lead generation abilities.
+Finally, automation can further solidify your ability to generate more email leads.
 The primary benefit, of course, is that you’ll have to divert considerably fewer resources towards marketing.

 And when we talk about automation, I’m not talking about using templates.